pbroman/postman2jmeter/README.md

 If you want requests with response status other than 200s in your jmeter test, you need a ResponseAssertion for jmeter to interpret the result correctly.
 To get this, put a comment `//jmeter_status: <status code regex>` in the postman test javascript code.

+### Replacing external sleep calls
+If you are using external calls (to e.g. https://httpstat.us/) to create pauses in your postman tests, you can put a `jmeter_sleep:<ms>` in the description of the request.
+The call are then replaced with a JMeter FlowControlAction with the desired pause.

 ## Cookbook
 This implementation certainly doesn't cover every aspect of postman or jmeter.
 But if you have additional needs, it is fairly easy to extend the implementation.